rramnauth2220/cpsc-531-supercollider/README.md

 This project presents such a system to generate music from literature.
 Specifically, I focus on using poems to generate music that attempts to capture the movement of emotion words.
 The challenge in composing new music&mdash;and, by relation, a system that attempts to generalize the composition process to generate new music&mdash;is the limitless number of choices and possiblities.
 I present several mapping rules between the emotional density of a text and elements of music such as tempo, key, etc.

 Certainly, there's no one correct way to capture the emotions in text through music, and there is no one correct way to produce 'good' music.
-However, generative music is compelling as a new art form, and my system can be improve in many ways (see Next Steps section).
+However, generative music is compelling as a new art form, and my system can be improve in many ways (see section on [Further Directions](https://github.com/rramnauth2220/cpsc-531-supercollider#further-directions)).
 Therefore, for this iteration, my goal is to present initial ideas for achieving text-based sentiment analysis and music emotion recognition in Supercollider.

 ### Creating Emotional Profiles
 Given a poem in the form of a .txt file, we use the [NRC Emotion Lexicon](https://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) to identify the number of words in each section that are associated with a certain affect category.
 The lexicon considers eight emotions (anticipation, joy, fear, anger, disgust, sadness, fear, surprise, and trust) as well as positive and negative sentiment.